by Dr. Laura Paris and Dr. Anita Sadaty

 - The 23 and me at-home saliva test will show you if you have SNPs that may interfere with detox.
 You can order this yourself and have a service or practitioner interpret it.

-It’s highly beneficial for all women with PCOS to switch to nontoxic body and beauty products, and household cleansers.
+It’s highly beneficial for all women with PCOS to switch to nontoxic body and beauty products and household cleaners.
 Use the guides that the Environmental Working Group provides and don’t trust product marketing!

-In most cases of adrenal PCOS, androgens that result from stress convert to testosterone.
+In most cases of adrenal-driven PCOS, androgens that result from stress convert to testosterone.
 This has nothing to do with insulin resistance or abnormal ovarian hormone production.

 You must address your stress, your sleep, and your daily rhythms in order to reverse adrenal PCOS.
 This is where significant lifestyle work is absolutely necessary to fix your PCOS.
-The PCOS Solution program guides you through the steps to do this, easily.
+If you know you need help regulating your adrenals, we designed the Fix Your Adrenals course specifically for this purpose.

 How to test